5 Creative German Teaching Ideas to Spring Your Lessons to Life

 Here’s how you can help them.

 Get them to start in a playful and entertaining way by introducing creative writing.
-What you do is basically play catch with words: you start a story, a student adds a part, another student continues, until you end up with a collaborative story at the end.
+What you do is basically play catch with words: you start a story, a student adds a part, and another student continues until you end up with a collaborative story at the end.

 After you have done this a couple of times, combine interactive and creative writing and have the whole class collaborate on a longer piece.
 You can even combine it with the personal topics from our first idea.

 Discuss the narrative structure, grammar and vocabulary of the resulting text, and explore different features (punctuation, word use, word order and so on) to get the maximum teaching value out of it.

 5. Transport Your German Class into Another World